hypo69/hypo/docs/gemini/out/en/explainer/src/ai/openai/_examples/__init__.md

 ### Variables

-*   `MODE = 'dev'`: Defines a string variable `MODE` with the value 'dev'.
+*   ``: Defines a string variable `MODE` with the value 'dev'.
 This likely indicates a development mode, but without further context, its exact purpose is unclear.
 It could control configuration options for the project.

 ### Classes